 India bans TikTok, other Chinese apps amid border standoff

-India has banned dozens of Chinese apps amid a military standoff in the remote Karakoram mountain border region
+India is banning dozens of Chinese apps amid a military standoff in the remote Karakoram mountain border region

 NEW DELHI -- Indian TikTok users awoke Tuesday to a notice from the popular short-video app saying their data would be transferred to an Irish subsidiary, a response to India's ban on dozens of Chinese apps amid a military standoff between the two countries.